-177. Stopping on a freeway
+177-Stopping on a freeway

-(1) A driver must not stop on a freeway unless the driver stops in an emergency stopping lane.
+- (1) A driver must not stop on a freeway unless- - (a) the driver stops in an emergency stopping lane; or - (b) the driver's vehicle is permitted to stop on the freeway under another law of this jurisdiction.

-Note 1 Driver's vehicle is defined in the dictionary, and emergency stopping lane is defined in rule 95.
+Driver's vehicle is defined in the dictionary, and emergency stopping lane is defined in rule 95.

-Note 2 Rule 178 sets out when a driver can stop in an emergency stopping lane.
+Rule 178 sets out when a driver can stop in an emergency stopping lane.